 Often, they come in two types, namely that of manual and automatic.
-As the name would suggest, manual testers are those which provide the features for testing the circuit boards, but don’t do any of the actual testing.
-The automatic testers on the other hand, will require very little physical effort on part of the technician, with the majority of the work being done by the device itself.
+As the name would suggest, manual testers are those who provide the features for testing the circuit boards, but don’t do any of the actual testings.
+The automatic testers, on the other hand, will require very little physical effort on part of the technician, with the majority of the work being done by the device itself.

 1.)
 The Initial Steps

 The first step of the process, in addition to setting up the tester, would also include the feeding of the circuitry component into the equipment.

 From here on, the steps to be taken will depend on whether the entire assembly is manual or automatic.